The Best Landline Services for Seniors in 2025

 What is the cheapest landline service?

-The cheapest landline service, if by landline you mean a phone that doesn’t require the internet, is CenturyLink, which starts at $30 per month, followed by Community Phone, which starts at $36 a month if you sign up for a year.
+If we define “landline” as a phone that doesn’t require the internet, the cheapest landline service is CenturyLink, which starts at $30 per month.
+Next is Community Phone, which starts at $35 a month if you sign up for a year.

 -